Boryanata/Interactive-Data-Vis-Fall2025/src/lab_4/index.md

 The comparison matrix reveals a clear hierarchy of evidence, with ChemTech Manufacturing emerging as the primary suspect based on the weight of evidence:

 - **ChemTech Manufacturing (6/6) — Primary Suspect**: The evidence points decisively to ChemTech as the primary driver of the ecological collapse.
 With a perfect score across all three criteria, ChemTech is the only suspect that demonstrates strong spatial alignment (located at the western shore where fish decline is most severe), strong temporal alignment (documented activities coincide with heavy metal spikes and fish decline timing), and strong causal plausibility (direct toxicological mechanism affecting sensitive species like trout).
 This convergence of evidence across all dimensions distinguishes ChemTech from all other suspects and establishes it as the most likely primary cause.
+  - *Spatial (2/2)*: Located at western shore where decline is most severe; West station shows 40-45% trout decline
+  - *Temporal (2/2)*: Activities coincide with heavy metal spikes; maintenance shutdowns align with concentration increases
+  - *Causal (2/2)*: Direct toxic mechanism; heavy metals directly toxic to sensitive species like trout

 - **Riverside Farm & Lakeview Resort (3/6 each) — Secondary Contributors**: Moderate scores reflect secondary contributions rather than primary drivers.
 Both show some temporal and causal plausibility through nutrient runoff, but critical gaps exist: spatial misalignment (northern/eastern stations vs. western decline epicenter) and indirect mechanisms that require additional conditions not observed in the data.
 These limitations prevent them from being primary drivers.
+  - *Spatial (0.5/2)*: Farm at northern shore, Resort at eastern shore; decline epicenter is western station
+  - *Temporal (1/2)*: Seasonal patterns (fertilizer application, episodic phosphorus) but don't match sustained decline timeline
+  - *Causal (1.5/2)*: Indirect mechanism (nutrients → algae → DO depletion), but DO crisis not observed at West station

 - **Clearwater Fishing Lodge (1/6) — Unlikely Contributor**: Weak evidence across all dimensions.
 Overfishing would be expected to affect all stations uniformly, but the observed pattern shows concentrated decline at the western station, inconsistent with recreational fishing pressure.
 The evidence does not support this suspect as a significant contributor.
+  - *Spatial (0/2)*: No spatial concentration; overfishing would affect all stations uniformly
+  - *Temporal (0.5/2)*: Opened in Jan 2023, but overfishing would be gradual, not concentrated in time
+  - *Causal (0.5/2)*: Overfishing mechanism plausible, but doesn't explain spatial concentration or species-specific patterns

 The systematic comparison demonstrates that ChemTech Manufacturing is the only suspect with strong evidence across all three evaluation criteria, making it the clear primary suspect based on the weight of evidence.
 Other suspects play secondary or negligible roles.